darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 ---

-# **Adoption at Scale** {#adoption-at-scale}

----

-Although approximately half of the responding trusts reported use in some capacity, the data shows that Brainomix, the most frequently mentioned provider, had only a 13% adoption rate, and very low usage.
-From the usage statistics provided, we can estimate that only around 1% of medical images produced in England are being put through AI.
+## **What's Stopping Adoption - Radiology AI** {#adoption-at-scale}

-We spoke to a number of NHS staff, clinical AI vendors, Health Innovation Networks and representatives of industry bodies such as the ABHI to try to uncover the factors which appear to be blocking adoption at scale.
+From the overall usage statistics provided, it can be estimated that AI tools are only used on around 1% of medical images produced in England.
+Darwinist spoke to a number of NHS staff, AI vendors, Health Innovation Networks and representatives of industry bodies such as the ABHI to try to uncover the factors which appear to be blocking adoption at scale.

-## **Radiology AI** {#radiology-ai}

----

 ### **Business Cases** {#business-cases}

 Radiology AIs are packages of single task computer vision tools, which cannot be used for diagnosis without the oversight of a radiologist.
 They are certified medical devices, and can only operate within the confines of that regulatory framework.
 Each radiology AI tool comes with a set of technical integration requirements that the IT department has to manage, both in the initial installation and across the entire product lifecycle.

 Some filter out scans with no significant findings, prioritising patients, but all scans still require signoff by a human radiologist.
-Our data suggests that, depending on volume, radiology AI products generally cost between £10 and £30 per scan, however they do not significantly reduce reporting time for each scan.
-As the hospital is already paying the radiologist, it appears that at their current price point, radiology AI does not necessarily represent good value for money for NHS trusts.
+Our data suggests that, depending on volume, radiology AI products can cost up to £30 per scan, however they often do not significantly reduce reporting time.
+As the hospital is already paying the radiologist, it appears that at their current price point and under current regulations, radiology AI does not necessarily represent good value for money for NHS trusts.

 ### **Sustainability** {#sustainability}